Welsh Mountain Pony Article and Photos Copyrighted - see credits below

 The Mountain Pony does not stand over 12 hands in height.
 The head is dominated by a large and luminous eye the glory of the Welsh breeds.
 The eyes and the wide nostrils, together with the dished face, reveal the strong influence of eastern blood.

 This breed is kind but innately courageous and spirited, and as beautiful as any in the world.
-They are strong, hardy, perfectly proportioned, full of personality and while having fire and courage, they are essentially kind and gentle.
 As a riding pony they are superb, with their quality head, sharp, pricked ears, glorious eyes and that dished face.
 The majority of entries in any show class for ponies under 12.2 hands will be Welsh, but they are also excellent in harness.